bhargaviparanjape/bhargaviparanjape.github.io/index.md

 I am a first year PhD student at [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/) at the University of Washington, where I am advised by [Hannaneh Hajishirzi](https://homes.cs.washington.edu/~hannaneh/) and [Luke Zettlemoyer](https://www.cs.washington.edu/people/faculty/lsz).
 I am interested in question answering, explaining neural models and pre-training methods.

-I have an MS in Language Technology from CMU and a B.Tech in Computer Science and Engineering from IIT Kharagpur.
+I have an MS in Language Technology from [LTI](https://www.lti.cs.cmu.edu/), CMU and a B.Tech in Computer Science and Engineering from [IIT Kharagpur](http://cse.iitkgp.ac.in/).

 ---